hucebot/prescyent/README.md

 # Usage

-Please look into the `example/` directory to find common usages of the API
+Please look into the `example/` directory to find common usages of the library
 We use tensorboard for training logging, use `tensorboard --logdir {your_log_path}` to view the training infos (default log_path is `data/models/`)

+## API

+TODO
+## Ros2

+TODO

 # Run tests